AntonKhorev/osm-note-viewer/README.md

 ## Integration with other apps and services

+### Custom API/tile/Nominatim/Overpass servers

+Use the *Servers* section in the *About* tab to configure and switch servers.

 ### Editors with remote control

 It's possible to load the selected notes and the currently visible map area using [remote control](https://wiki.openstreetmap.org/wiki/JOSM/RemoteControl) feature of OpenStreetMap editors.
 [JOSM](https://wiki.openstreetmap.org/wiki/JOSM) is the most widely used of those.
 Remote control in JOSM has to be enabled in preferences.
 Go to [*Edit > Preferences > Remote Control*](https://josm.openstreetmap.de/wiki/Help/Preferences/RemoteControl) and check *Enable remote control*.